University campus in Indiana

 Key Programs & Amounts

 Beyond state and federal aid, Indiana's public universities and community colleges offer institutional scholarships specifically for Information Systems majors.
 The Indiana Commission for Higher Education administers multiple grant programs and can guide students through state-specific opportunities.
-Many of Indiana's top-ranked programs—including Purdue University-Main Campus, Ball State University, and Indiana University-Indianapolis—offer merit-based scholarships that reduce out-of-pocket costs.
+Many of Indiana's top-ranked programs, including Purdue University-Main Campus, Ball State University, and Indiana University-Indianapolis, offer merit-based scholarships that reduce out-of-pocket costs.
 Students should contact financial aid offices directly to explore program-specific awards.
 For transfer students, the Indiana Core Transfer Library (CTL) ensures guaranteed transfer of core courses statewide, which can reduce overall time-to-degree and associated costs.
 Explore related programs like Information Technology in Indiana and Data Analytics in Indiana for additional scholarship opportunities across the technology sector.

-Calculate Your Information Systems Degree ROI in Indiana
+Information Systems Degree ROI Calculator, Indiana

 Use our interactive ROI calculator to estimate your return on investment for a information systems degree in Indiana.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.